An Introduction to the Human Brain: Facts, Anatomy, and Functions

 The following are important jobs of each lobe.
 Additional areas of the brain are required to perform some of the designated tasks.

-- The temporal lobe (green) - hearing, smell, and understanding language, which is the specific responsibility of Wernicke's area.
-This area is in the left temporal lobe and extends up into the lower part of the parietal lobe.
+- The temporal lobe (green): hearing and smell.
+Wernicke's area is responsible for understanding language.
+It's located in the left temporal lobe and extends up into the lower part of the parietal lobe.

 Association areas in the lobes are responsible for recognition of sensory stimuli and for higher mental functions such as planning and decision making.